-If you're trying to improve your site's visibility in search engines, using canonical URLs is a good strategy to use.
+If you're trying to improve your SEO strategy, using canonical URLs is a good place to start.
 Canonical URLs affect how your website's content is displayed in search results.
-Let's look at how canonical URLs work and some common mistakes to avoid as you get started.
+Let's look at how canonical URLs work and some common mistakes to avoid.

 What is a canonical URL?